Why Sheets Turn Yellow And How to Prevent It?

 - Don't eat in bed.
 Well, that's a pretty logical tip when talking about avoiding stains...
 However, eating in bed on the weekend is fun!
 Therefore, we recommend you to be careful when eating in bed and try to avoid any food stains or spills.

-- First of all, wash your bed sheets with the regular washing powder (laundry detergent) to remove most of the dirt from your sheets.
+- First of all, wash your bed sheets with regular washing powder (any laundry detergents you use should be chlorine-free) to remove most of the dirt from your sheets.

-- After that, drop the sheets in the washing machine again, pour 1/2 of a cup of the bleach directly to the drum and run the regular washing cycle.
+- After that, drop the sheets in the washing machine again, pour 1/2 of a cup of bleach directly into the drum and run the regular washing cycle.